Student Handbook

 Team lanyards and IDs worn around the neck are part of the required daily dress for all Chapel Hill students.

-- Jackets / Coats Jackets are permitted to be worn in the school during the instructional day.
+- Jackets / Coats: Jackets are not permitted to be worn in the school during the instructional day.
 Heavy coats designed for frigid temperatures and/or excessively large coats are not permitted.
 Blankets are not permitted during the school day.
+All should be stored in lockers throughout the day.

-- Headwear and Glasses Sunglasses shall not be worn in the buildings.
+- Headwear and Glasses: Sunglasses shall not be worn in the buildings.
 Head coverings will not be permitted during the school day.
+Ski Masks are not allowed to be worn or carried in the building.
 Students may appropriately use articles (barrettes, bandanas, headbands, scarves) designed to pull or hold hair.
+Headcoverings can be worn following religious practices.

-- Hair/Facial Jewelry Student’s hair, jewelry, or other accessories should not interfere with the educational environment of the school or safety of each student.
-Only approved dental work is permitted such as braces and retainers.
+- Hair/Facial Jewelry: Students’ hair, jewelry, or other accessories should not interfere with the educational environment of the school or the safety of each student.
+Only approved dental work is permitted, such as braces and retainers.
 “Grills” are not allowed.

-- Book bags / Backpacks Book bags and backpacks are permitted in school.
-Excessively large bags and bags with rollers may be restricted during the school day.
+- Book bags / Backpacks / Purses: Book bags, backpacks, and purses are permitted in school but must be put away in the student locker during school hours.
+They should fit into the student locker.
+Large bags and bags with rollers may be restricted during the school day.

 - Undergarments / See-Through Materials Undergarments are not to be visible at any time.
 Outer garments are to be worn in a manner which will cover up all undergarments.
 See-through materials do not constitute “cover.”